Risks to Ukraine turnaround 'exceptionally high', IMF says

 The financial toll of fighting pro-Russian separatists has shrunk currency reserves to their lowest in a decade and weakened the hryvnia currency over 60 percent since the start of 2014, forcing Kiev to ask for additional international funding to stave of bankruptcy.

-In a report by IMF staff released after the fund announced a new, longer-term $17.5 billion (11.78 billion pounds) loan package, the IMF said the programme it was backing and Ukraine's journey back to economic health are most vulnerable to being derailed by renewed conflict in eastern Ukraine.
+In a report by IMF staff released after the fund announced a new, longer-term $17.5 billion loan package, the IMF said the program it was backing and Ukraine's journey back to economic health are most vulnerable to being derailed by renewed conflict in eastern Ukraine.

 Violence has lessened significantly in recent weeks as a new ceasefire deal shows signs of holding, but many fear a fresh offensive could be launched in the spring.